-Some of the most cogent work in ethics education assessment evolved out of the competencies conference held in 2002 hosted by the Association of Psychology Post doctoral and internship centers in collaboration with cosponsors from Canada, Mexico, the United States and the American Psychological Association.
-One of the working groups discussed ethics training and the assessment of that training.
-22
+Some of the most cogent work in ethics education assessment evolved out of the competencies conference held in 2002 hosted by the Association of Psychology Post-doctoral and internship centers in collaboration with cosponsors from Canada, Mexico, the United States and the American Psychological Association.
+One of the working groups discussed ethics training and the assessment of that training.22

 The working group identified several key components that psychologists need to have to develop or enhance their skills to do ethical decision making.
-The important point made was these components and the evolving skills were necessary for the student and continued to be just as necessary throughout the professional life of the psychologist.
+The important point made was these components and

 The work of several authors encourages the use of James Rest's^{23,24} four component model of ethical decision making.^{25,26,27} The four component model is easy to understand and provides an opportunity to develop assessment protocols in the future.
-It has been adapted by others into decision-making tools such as the RIP's model 28 de las Fuentes 22 differentiated between the skills one would expect entry-level students to develop and those that advanced or practicing physical therapists should have acquired and continue to develop.
+It has been adapted by others into decision-making tools such as the RIP's model 28 de las Fuentes22 differentiated between the skills one would expect entry-level students to develop and those that advanced or practicing physical therapists should have acquired and continue to develop.
 It would be expected that advanced skills will involve making culturally appropriate, reasoned decisions regarding ethical situations.
 The advanced practitioner will demonstrate ethical behaviors when confronted with various types of learning situations, case studies, role plays and vignettes.
 The individuals with more advanced ethical decision-making skills demonstrate the ability to integrate the moral judgment abilities into all aspects of professional interaction.
 They will also demonstrate professional behaviors that include appropriate interactions with peers, supervisors, patients and the organizations where they either work or study.
 The advanced decision-making skills still often require the use of consultants or those practicing longer and having more experience.